livreQ/InfoGenAnalysis/README.md

 # InfoGenAnalysis

 This code repo contains the implementation of code in the ICLR 2025 paper:

-**Generalization in VAE and Diffusion Models: A Unified Information-Theoretic Analysis** by Qi Chen, Jierui Zhu, and Florian Shkurti.
+**Generalization in VAE and Diffusion Models: A Unified Information-Theoretic Analysis.** by Qi Chen, Jierui Zhu, and Florian Shkurti.

 ## Prerequisites